Family Planning and Smear Clinics

 At the moment parent craft classes are held either at the hospital or Oldbury Health Centre.

-This clinic is held every Thursday between 9.30am and 12.30pm and is by appointment only.
+This clinic is held once a week and is by appointment only.

 Appointments can be booked in advance by contacting Reception.